 There’s no perfect formula for a happy family and relationship, but there are certainly ideal components, such as clean communication and good self-esteem that can vastly improve a family dynamic and which we can teach.

-Our approaches to relationship counselling depend very much on the issues being presented.
+Our approaches to family therapy and relationship counselling depend very much on the issues being presented.
 Some counselling sessions work with family groups, and others with a a unique format of brief therapy we have developed at Charter with great success, working within a pair, specifically targeting the mutual areas of difficulty.
 Whatever the relationship or the need, we will work with you to address a specific issue.

 Families are the original social group and as such are a huge influence in how we interact socially, who we attract and in the roles we inhabit.
 We are indeed products of our childhoods – that is until we are conscious of these influences which then gives us a chance to take responsibility and become who we want to be in relationship.
 Denial of childhood priming makes you blind to your part in any relationship difficulty, but if an experience is cyclical, then it’s likely you are playing a part.
 Exploring what that is and making a decision about how you might want to change is the opportunity therapy provides.